Download/anylogger/README.md

 not given `anylogger()` will return an object containing all loggers, keyed by name.

-#### config
+#### options
-An optional config object.
+An optional options object.
 Object.
 Optional.
 Defaults to `undefined`.
-The use of such config objects varies wildly amongst implementations so it is recommended to avoid using it where possible.
-However in case of implementations that require it, anylogger passes any config object it is given on to [`anylogger.new`](#anyloggernew) to allow it to be used where needed.
+The use of such options objects varies wildly amongst implementations so it is recommended to avoid using it where possible.
+However in case of implementations that require it, anylogger passes any options object it is given on to [`anylogger.new`](#anyloggernew) to allow it to be used where needed.